-Since 2016 the university has been raising funds through generous donations from our friend, staff and supporters.
-Staff and students are invited to apply on an annual basis and all funds are disbursed by our Foundation Board in accordance with and in support of the values and principles of the institution.
-The projects have varied in size but have all had a significant impact on both staff and students alike.
-The wide variety of initiatives we have supported have enabled us to focus on enhancing the student experience and provided us with a means to actively respond to the needs of all.
+We have been gratefully receiving donations from our friends, staff and supporters since 2016.
+No matter the size of the gift, your generous support has continued to transform lives through the gift of education.
+Staff and students are invited to apply on an annual basis for funding support, where their applications are considered by our panel of senior leaders and long term supporters in accordance with and in support of the values and principles of the institution.
+Unrestricted donations can be used where the need and impact is greatest, and the wide variety of initiatives we have supported have enabled us to focus on enhancing the student experience and provided us with a means to actively respond to the needs of all.

-If you would like to support the next round of disbursements or have a project you are specifically interested in, contact the Alumni Relations and Development Team on 01473 338000 or email@example.com
+If you would like to support our annual fund giving programme or have a project you are specifically interested in, please do get in touch with the Alumni Relations and Development Team on 01473 338000 or email@example.com

 Projects supported in our first disbursement round in 2016